 Stranger Things Season 2 Trailers

-Until February this year, all we'd had in the way of trailers was a brief teaser that revealed the second season's episode titles.
-Well now, courtesy of a Superbowl LI spot, we've finally been treated to our first real look at Stranger Things season 2.
+Until February this year, all we’d had in the way of trailers was a brief teaser that revealed the second season’s episode titles.
+Well, come Super bowl LI, we were finally been treated to our first real look at Stranger Things season 2.

 There’s a whole lot to get excited about here, as the clip once again confirms the return of Eleven, who seemingly met her demise at the hands of the Demogorgon last season.
 It also looks like Will and the gang, who appear here in suitably nostalgic Ghostbusters costumes, will have something far more terrifying than the Demogorgon to grapple with this time around – something that looks like a mix between a giant spider and the aliens from Arrival.

-There's tonnes of other stuff in the clip which has us excited for Stranger Things round 2, including a release date.
-Season 2 will be arriving on Halloween this year.
-So, only nine months to wait then...
+There’s tonnes of other stuff in the clip which has us excited for Stranger Things round 2, including a release date.
+We now know Season 2 will be arriving on October 27 this year.
+So, only three months to wait then.

 Prior to the first trailer dropping, Netflix released this minute-long clip on its official YouTube channel, teasing upcoming episodes from the show: